WU-BIMAC/NBO-Q_MicroscopyGlossary/docs/source/glossary.rst

 All sections that have been developed so far or are in progress are listed below:

 .. list-table::
+   :widths: 10 10 70 10
    :header-rows: 1

-  * - Number
+  * - Section Number
-    - Name
+    - Section Name
+    - Description
     - Type
   * - 1
     - :ref:`manufacturerspecs`
+    - This section contains terms used by Manufacturers and branding companies to describe and uniquely identify microscope hardware components.
     - extension base
   * - 2
     - :ref:`instrument`
+    - This section collects terms that describe the general characteristics of a microscope Instrument.
     - element